-The following sanctions are available.
-They may be imposed by consent of the respondent or following a finding by an adjudicator, an adjudicatory board, or the Executive Committee following an appeal as provided elsewhere in these procedures.
-The disciplinary sanctions are provided for by Sections 2.7 and 9.1.3 of the Institute's Bylaws and are specifically described in Section 9.3.
+The following disciplinary sanctions are available.
+The sanctions may be imposed by resignation of membership and certification, if applicable, or by consent of the respondent, or following a finding by an adjudicator, an adjudicatory board, or the Executive Committee following an appeal as provided elsewhere in these procedures.
+The disciplinary sanctions are provided for by Sections 2.7 and 9.1.3 of the Institute’s Bylaws and are specifically described in Section 9.3.

 6.2.
 Termination of Proceedings with Prejudice by Respondent Member or Applicant

 At any time until the adjudicatory report or an appeal, if made, becomes final, a respondent member may resign, at which point all proceedings shall end.
 A resignation during the pendency of disciplinary proceedings shall have the same effect as termination of membership with prejudice.